Helping those impacted by epilepsy when they need it most.

-The Epilepsy Foundation of Greater Chicago is a not-for-profit organization serving 44 counties in Illinois.
+The Epilepsy Foundation of Greater Chicago is a not-for-profit organization serving 44 counties in Illinois since 1946.
 We offer education, advocacy, and case management to people living with epilepsy, their families, and the communities in which they live, all in the service of helping our constituents seize the narrative back from epilepsy.

 We are a 501(c)3 tax exempt charitable organization existing under the laws of the State of Illinois and operating as a local affiliate of the Epilepsy Foundation of America.
 To learn more about this nationwide network, click here.

 What We DoHelping You Live Your Best Everyday Life

 Serving the nearly 140,000 people living with epilepsy in the Chicagoland area, we provide one on one sessions with members, a wide array of support groups, social gatherings for children and adults, as well as legislative initiatives to better the lives of people impacted by epilepsy.
 We are also dedicated to heightening the general public’s understanding of epilepsy, educating thousands of school personnel and staff of companies and organizations each year.

 We lead the fight to overcome the challenges of living with epilepsy and to accelerate therapies to stop seizures, find cures, and save lives.